ashleefv/GlomerularFibrosis/README.md

 # GlomerularFibrosis
-Code for Logic-Based Modeling of Inflammatory Macrophage Crosstalk with Glomerular Endothelial Cells in Diabetic Kidney Disease
+Code for modeling glomerular fibrosis in diabetic kidney disease to predict therapeutic efficacy of different treatment approaches.

 ## Overview
-This logic-based ODE model predicts the effects of glucose and inflammatory stimulus on pro-inflammatory macrophages and glomerular endothelial cells in diabetic kidney disease.
-A protein signaling network describes the crosstalk between macrophages and glomerular endothelial cells stimulated by glucose and LPS, and it consists of 30 species and 40 interactions.
-The model inputs (glucose or LPS) are 0 or 1 when the input is inactive or fully active.
-The model species hold a value between 0 and 1.
-A set of 30 differential equations define the activation or inhibition of a species using normalized Hill functions.
-The model was used to explore the possible mechanisms for dysregulated signaling in both macrophages and glomerular endothelial cells during diabetic kidney disease progression.
-The model simulations were trained and validated against in vitro experimental data.
+The model consists of a system of ordinary differential equations (ODEs) that describe the change in population of cells and biomolecules involved in the process of glomerular fibrosis during diabetic kidney disease.
+The model is subjected to different therapeutic scenarios to predict efficacy of different treatment approaches on reducing glomerular fibrosis.
+The basecase model represents the progression of glomerular fibrosis in the absence of treatment.
+Treatment scenarios 1-5 represent different treatment approaches and their efficacy on reducing glomerular fibrosis.

 ## Authors
 Haryana Y. Thomas<sup>a</sup>,  Ashlee N. Ford Versypt<sup>a,b,c</sup>